Shashankreddysunkara/christmas/README.md

 # christmas
-A sample app to deploy to cloud foundry.
+A sample app to deploy to cloud foundry